Opening a letter to you with a comment about change is becoming a little bit of a cliché – but here we are again!

-If you contact us regarding any services please remember that if you are experiencing Covid-19 symptoms or have been contacted by the NHS Test and Trace service then you must tell us so we can potentially re-schedule your appointment.
+Please remember, when contacting us regarding any services, if you are experiencing Covid-19 symptoms or have been contacted by the NHS Test and Trace service, then you must tell us so we can potentially re-schedule your appointment.

-Once again, best wishes to you and your families, thank you for your perseverance and please keep an eye on this website for updates.
+Once again, best wishes to you and your families, thank you for your perseverance and please keep an eye on our website for updates.